nimrodzhang/java-2017f/docs/slides/8/README.md

 ## Collection Interfaces

-- Collections also uses following interfaces:
+- Collections also use following interfaces:
   + Comparator
   + Iterator
   + ListIterator